marian42/shapegan/README.md

 # Generative Adversarial Networks and Autoencoders for 3D Shapes

-This is the repository for my master thesis about generative models for 3D shapes.
+This repository contains code for the paper "[Adversarial Generation of Continuous Implicit Shape Representations](TODO)" my master thesis about generative models for 3D shapes.
 It contains:

+- the networks proposed in the paper (GANs with a DeepSDF network as the generator and a 3D CNN or Pointnet as dicriminator)
 - an autoencoder, variational autoencoder and GANs for SDF voxel volumes using [3D CNNs](http://papers.nips.cc/paper/6096-learning-a-probabilistic-latent-space-of-object-shapes-via-3d-generative-adversarial-modeling.pdf)
-- an implementation of [the DeepSDF paper](https://arxiv.org/pdf/1901.05103.pdf) that learns implicit function representations of 3D shapes
+- an implementation of [the DeepSDF autodecoder](https://arxiv.org/pdf/1901.05103.pdf) that learns implicit function representations of 3D shapes
-- a GAN that uses a DeepSDF network as the generator and a 3D CNN as the discriminator ("Hybrid GAN")
+- a GAN that uses a DeepSDF network as the generator and a 3D CNN as the discriminator ("Hybrid GAN", as proposed in the paper, but without progressive growing and without gradient penalty)
-- a data prepration pipeline that can calculate signed distance fields for non-watertight meshes at arbitrary sample points
+- a data prepration pipeline that can prepare SDF datasets from triangle meshes, such as the [Shapenet dataset](https://www.shapenet.org/) (based on my [mesh_to_sdf](https://github.com/marian42/mesh_to_sdf) project)
 - a [ray marching](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/) renderer to render signed distance fields represented by a neural network, as well as a classic rasterized renderer to render meshes reconstructed with Marching Cubes
 - tools to visualize the results

+Note that although the code provided here works, most of the scripts need some configuration to work for a specific task.

 This project uses two different ways to represent 3D shapes.
 These representations are voxel volumes and implicit functions.